Fresheyeball/Shpadoinkle/core/README.md

 like Heist, or Blaze.
 Shpadoinkle handles this by allowing for `Html` to have two type variables associated with events, `Html :: (Type -> Type) -> Type -> Type`.

-The first is typically some Monad you wish to use in response to events `m`, and the second is the payload of those events, typically the model for your view `a`.
+The first is typically some Monad you want to use in response to events `m`, and the second is the payload of those events, typically the model for your view `a`.

 These variables in `Html m a` are strickly about event listeners, so any view that doesn't have event listeners should be parametic in both `m` and `a`.

-Let's look at a toggle as an example.
+Let's look at a toggle as an example:

 ```haskell
 toggle :: Applicative m => Bool -> Html m Bool